CFMS/cfms-rtd/docs/clusterrefresh.rst

 ========
 Equipment will begin arriving onsite in May 2016.
-There will be a phased cutover of service taking place over June-July, during which there will be a diminished capacity (however, we will keep service level as high as possible) The iDataPlex system will be completely powered off before the end of August 2016.
+There will be a phased cutover of service taking place over June-July, during which there will be a diminished capacity (however, we will keep service level as high as possible) The iDataPlex system will be completely powered off before the end of September 2016.

 What Do I Need to Know?
 =======================